-Income has been driven by growth in the less mature colleges (BIMM Birmingham and Institute for Contemporary Theatre (ICT)) as well as growth in BIMM London.
+Income has been driven by growth in the less mature colleges (BIMM Birmingham, Institute for Contemporary Theatre (ICT)) and Performers College.
 Changes in student population mix within the more established colleges have also contributed towards this increase.
 The trend of growth in new students is expected to continue in line with the group's recruitment strategy as well as UK demographic changes.